Stable Isotopes

 You can select an isotope in our periodic table below

-Stable isotopes are chemical isotopes that are not radioactive (they have not been observed to decay,
+Stable isotopes are chemical isotopes that are not radioactive (they have not been observed to decay, though a few may be theoretically unstable with extremely long half-lives)

-The most commonly analyzed stable isotopes are oxygen, carbon, nitrogen, hydrogen and sulfur.
-These isotopic systems have been studied for many years to investigate isotopic separation in natural systems because they
+The most commonly analyzed stable isotopes are oxygen, carbon, nitrogen, hydrogen, and sulfur.
+These isotopic systems have been studied for many years to investigate isotopic fractionation in natural systems because they are relatively easy to measure

-Recent advances in mass spectrometry (e.g. multi-component inductively coupled plasma collector) now allow the measurement of heavy stable isotopes such
+Recent advances in mass spectrometry (e.g., multi-collector inductively coupled plasma mass spectrometry) now allow for the measurement of heavy stable isotopes such as iron, copper, zinc, molybdenum, and others

 Production methods